williamtyn/heritage-housing-issues/README.md

 2. She is also interested in predicting the sale price from any house in Ames, Iowa in case of future property ownership in that area.

 From searching the Internet, Lydia found a public dataset with house prices for Ames, Iowa, and have provided us with that.

+<h3 id="project-epics">Project Epics</h3>
+The project worksflow is based on Epics and can be found [here](https://github.com/users/williamtyn/projects/4)

 <h3 id="dataset">Dataset</h3>